by Emily Nickles

 - Root rot

 Fennel is ready to harvest just before its flowers bloom—typically three to four months after planting.
-It can need up to seven months for the base to swell enough to be ready to harvest and eat, though the leaves can be harvested at any time.
-To preserve the seeds, allow them to dry until the plant has turned a golden yellow, and then empty the pods.
+It can need up to seven months for the base to swell enough to be ready to harvest and eat, though the foliage and stems can be harvested at any time.
+The stems can be eaten like celery.
+To preserve the fennel seeds, allow them to dry until the plant has turned a golden yellow, and then empty the pods.

 Fennel Varieties to Grow in Your Garden